JonathanHsuHH/chatbotnext/README.md

 ### About the conservation history

 Conservation history is saved in redis, it's optinal, you can remove it if you don't need it.

 Setup: Deploy a redis server, in .env.local update `REDIS_URL` with redis server, such as localhost:6379

 ### About the web search plugin

 With web search result, you can let chatGpt to search the web for you, and return the result.

 Setup: In .env.local, update `GOOGLE_SEARCH_API_KEY` and `GOOGLE_SEARCH_CONTENXT_KEY` for web search, refer to (https://developers.google.com/custom-search/v1/introduction#identify_your_application_to_google_with_api_ke)

 Usage: Turn on the web search button in left pane.
-By default, the input message will be used as search key words and the serach results will by in included in a defult prompt.
+By default, the input message will be used as search key words and the search results will by be included in a default prompt.
 You can also set your own prompt using ##...## to enclose the search keyword.